TheHero29/SST27-LLD101/SOLID/ex06/README.md

 ```

 Tasks:

 - Identify the SOLID violation(s)
 - Refactor to comply with all SOLID principles
 - Keep behavior; add a tiny demo/test

+solution -

+nothing common bw a bird and a penguin in our functionality, hence no need for inheritance.